What Is Emergency Contraception?

 Emergency contraception is a way to prevent pregnancy after unprotected sex.
 Often called the morning-after pill, emergency contraceptive pills (ECPs) are pills that can be taken up to 120 hours (5 days) after having unprotected sex.
 Some types of emergency contraception work best when taken within 72 hours (3 days) after intercourse.

-The IUD can sometimes be used as a form of emergency contraception.
+The copper IUD can sometimes be used as a form of emergency contraception.

 How Does Emergency Contraception Work?